jeanpaulattard/json-to-properties/README.md

 }
 ```

-_Note that the generated json files are suffixed with **_rm** not to override other .json files that could be a result of the standard behavior of the reverse process._
+_Note that the generated json files are suffixed with **_rm** not to override other .json files having the same name (in this case, `en.json` and `it.json`) that could be a result of the standard behavior of the reverse process._

 ## Try It